 - Assessment of brand impact on sales effectiveness;

 - Assessment of brand impact on the value of the company shares.

-The method of discounted cash flows developed by Interbrand in 1989 is the best-known approach used for assessment of brand value.
+The method of discounted cash flows developed by Interbrand in 1989 is the best-known approach used for the assessment of brand value.
 Forecast of future cash inflows generated by the brand underlies this method.
-Its advantage is that the method of assessment of brand value by discounted cash flows is the mirror reflection of the method used by investors for valuation of companies and thereby it associates a brand value with the value of company shares.
-Another approach to the assessment of brands proposed by The Boston Consulting Group involves calculation of brand value by such indicators as:
+Its advantage is that the method of assessment of brand value by discounted cash flows is the mirror reflection of the method used by investors for a valuation of companies and thereby it associates a brand value with the value of company shares.
+Another approach to the assessment of brands proposed by The Boston Consulting Group involves a calculation of brand value by such indicators as:

-- increase in markup (consumers are ready to buy products at higher prices);
+- increase in mark-up (consumers are ready to buy products at higher prices);

 - increase in volumes of sales (volume of sales of branded products is higher than of that of similar unbranded products;